Have you heard of restless legs syndrome (RLS) before?

 Did you know that CBD may also help restless legs syndrome?

-According to a study by the Clinical Neurosciences Centre in Bordeaux, 84% of participants found CBD helped to calm the more immediate symptoms of RLS.
+According to a study, 84% of participants found CBD helped to calm the more immediate symptoms of RLS.

 CBD products have been shown to bring your body into balance to sleep better, respond better, stress less, and recover better.